 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1 A: Staff B: Materials & Supplies C: Facilities A: 100% of Teachers were properly credentialed and assigned verified by credential lists.
 B: Sufficient Instructional Materials were provided to each classroom, for each student verified by inventory lists.
-C: Facility remained in good repair verified by the FIT tool. intern credentials, and 4 were on emergency permits) B: Sufficient Instructional Materials A. 100% appropriately credentialed and assigned teachers B. Maintain sufficient instructional supplies for each classroom and student.
+C: Facility remained in good repair verified by the FIT tool.
+4 were on emergency permits) B: Sufficient Instructional Materials A. 84% of teachers were properly credential and assigned verified by credential lists. (of the 32 teachers, 20 have preliminary or cleared credentials, 7 have intern credentials, and 3 were on emergency permits and 2 open positions) B: Sufficient Instructional Materials were provided to each classroom, for each student verified by inventory lists.
+A. 100% appropriately credentialed and assigned teachers B. Maintain sufficient instructional supplies for each classroom and student.
 C. Maintain a Good Repair rating on the FIT tool for site inspections.

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 C: Facility remained in good repair verified by the FIT tool.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 the FIT tool.
+C: Facility remained in good repair verified by the FIT tool.